seelabs/rippled/docs/bridge/spec.md

 * issuingChainDoor: `AccountID` of the door account on the issuing-chain.
 This account will issue wrapped assets representing assets put into trust on the locking-chain.

-* issuingChainIssue: `Issue` of the asset used to represent from the locking-chain.
+* issuingChainIssue: `Issue` of the asset used to represent assets from the locking-chain.

 Note: There are several constraints that must be met for a bridge to be valid.

 * `lockingChainDoor` and `issuingChainDoor` must be distinct accounts.
 This is done to help prevent transaction replay attacks.

-* `lockingChainIssue` and `issuingChainIssue` must both XRP or both be IOUs.
+* `lockingChainIssue` and `issuingChainIssue` must both be XRP or both be IOUs.
   This is done because the exchange rate is fixed at 1:1, and IOUs and XRP have a different numeric range and precision.
 This requirement may be relaxed in the future.

 * If the `issuingChainIssue` is an IOU, the issuingChainDoor must be the issuer.
-  This is done so wrapping transactions done fail because the door account doesn't have a sufficient balance.
+  This is done so wrapping transactions don't fail because the door account doesn't have a sufficient balance.

 * If the `issuingChainIssue` is XRP, the issuingChainDoor must be the genesis